-When you can relate to another person within that struggle you both are sharing it makes it this “We have to get through this together” mentality.
-Also you can joke about the ridiculous amount of camera angles for this two person dinner scene you’re currently shooting.
-You laugh together it makes you feel a tiny bit better.
-Make friends people.
+When you can relate to another person within that struggle and you both are sharing it – it makes it this “We have to get through this together” mentality.
+Also, you can joke about the ridiculous amount of camera angles for this two person dinner scene you’re currently shooting.
+You laugh together and it makes you feel a tiny bit better.

 4 – Humor

-You have to look at something ridiculous and find the humor in it, rather then just getting angry like I do.
+You have to look at something ridiculous and find the humor in it, rather than just getting angry like I do.
 I have a horrible temper.
 My default is just anger. lol I contain it, and usually being around people switches that anger into just laughing it off.
 It’s good to laugh on set when everyone is sooooo damn serious.

 5 – Hobbies

 I won’t say watch TV and Films because it’s hard when you work in the industry to watch things and not think about how they made that shot.
 Or saying to yourself “Oh yeah, I worked with that actor, he’s an asshole.”
 I can pick apart anything production wise when I watch something.
 So, no, Netflix CANNOT be that other thing.

 6 – DON’T TAKE THINGS PERSONAL

 It will eat you alive.
 People are under stress, they’re tired, extremely cold/or hot, they’re also on a time crunch.
 Combine all of that together you wont get a Mary Poppins type of attitude or response.
 It’s just not gonna happen.
 Don’t hold a grudge against anyone that might have been rude to you, short with you, or might have said something to you not so kosher. (obviously any physical/sexual altercation better be reported) Let stupid shit just roll off your back.

 I think those are the 6 things that are vital to keep you on the straight and narrow.
 (I love that phrase!)
-I have a friend that really sees this life in such a negative way, but she keeps talking work.
+I have a friend that really sees this life in such a negative way, but she keeps talking about work.
 She tells me to get into the commercial world where there are shorter days and the skies are blue, and everyone treats you like a queen.
 My response to her was – Not every day on set can be easy.

-I like being on set.
-Masochist maybe?
-Possibly.
 I guess when I make big bucks I’ll get a therapist or psychiatrist to dissect that for me.
 I like how every day is different, the highs and lows it gives me.
 It gives me the right amount of struggle and challenge to appreciate where I am in my life, and when I get home to rest.
 I appreciate when I’m not working.

 Keep chasing those dreams folks!
 Stay sane on set.